-- (a) the reduction of waste; and - (b) the reuse, recycling, and recovery of waste and diverted material. - (2) In this Act,- - (a) benefits expected from implementing regulations, or from reduction, reuse, recycling, recovery, or treatment

-(b) costs expected from implementing regulations include both monetary and non-monetary costs.
+- (a) the reduction of waste; and - (b) the reuse, recycling, and recovery of waste and diverted material. - (2) In this Act,- - (a) benefits expected from implementing regulations, or from reduction, reuse, recycling, recovery, or treatment of a product, include both monetary and non-monetary benefits: - (b) costs expected from implementing regulations include both monetary and non-monetary costs.